 - Looking for more information?
 Click here for detailed articles and terms on our website.

-- An engaged community is any community that has had at least one MAE Action for the report period.
+- An engaged community is any community that has had at least one MAE Action for the reporting period.
 Each community is counted once regardless of activity thereafter.
-The indicator & colour compares communities against the previous period.
+The indicator & colour compare communities against the previous period.

-- The total (nominal) communities that have been engaged for the report period.
+- The total (nominal) communities have been engaged for the reporting period.
 The maximum of the gauge is the total communities on the network.

 - Engaged community members over total members.
-Where an engaged community member is anyone who has joined a community and has had at least one MAE Action for the report period.
-The maximum of the gauge is the total users who have joined a community.
+An engaged community member is anyone who has joined a community and had at least one MAE Action for the reporting period.
+The maximum of the gauge is the total number of users who have joined a community.